samgehret/esGApe-front-end/planning/planning.md

 - Users can upload images, and (someone?) hosts them

-GRANT TODO TUESDAY
-- make it so that newrestaurant / bar includes createdBy
-- standardize models

 GRANT TODO WEDNESDAY
 - Make it so a login failure / signup failure doesn't redirect to homepage
-- Polish post requests
-    * Get email from app.js state, pass it down, set state to email?